hshadman/IDP_Global_Local_Conformational_Landscapes/documentation.md

 #### `export_gw_csv(out_path)`
 Exports the loaded or regenerated GW data to a CSV file to out_path. out_path is a string.

+The GW data is stored in the attribute gw_df.
+Each row is a snapshot of the GW simulation.
+The columns are:

+- `ratio` – instantaneous shape ratio of the chain at that snapshot.
+- `chain_length` – number of monomers in the GW chain.
+- `RSA` – RSA of the GW chain at that snapshot.

 ---

 ### Trajectory Management